 What is your body doing?

-It occurs in three stages: sepsis, severe sepsis and septic shock.
-In order to have sepsis, you have to have a probable or confirmed infection with at least two of the following: temperature >101°F or <98.6°F, heart rate > 90 and/or respiratory rate > 20.
-You are diagnosed with severe sepsis if you have you the aforementioned symptoms and have signs of organ failure, such as significant decreased urine output, sudden mental status changes, difficulty breathing, abdominal pain, abnormal heart pumping function and decreased platelet count.
-Septic shock is when you have signs of severe sepsis and an exceptionally low blood pressure that doesn’t respond to simple fluid replacement.
+It occurs in three stages: sepsis, severe sepsis, and septic shock.
+To be diagnosed with sepsis, you have to have a probable or confirmed infection with at least two of the following: temperature >101°F or <98.6°F, heart rate > 90, and respiratory rate > 20.
+Severe sepsis is when you have the symptoms above and signs of organ failure, such as significantly decreased urine output, sudden mental status changes, difficulty breathing, abdominal pain, abnormal heart pumping function, and reduced platelet count.
+Septic shock is when you have signs of severe sepsis and exceptionally low blood pressure that doesn’t respond to simple fluid replacement.

-Sepsis is nothing to mess around with and requires prompt treatment in order to decrease the chance of it being fatal.
+Sepsis is nothing to mess around with and requires prompt treatment to decrease the chance of it being fatal.
 If you have any questions about sepsis, please speak with your doctor.
 If you would like more information, please visit the Center for Disease Control’s sepsis page at https://www.cdc.gov/sepsis/basic/index.html